67+ Free & Meaningful October Marketing Ideas for 2021

 - Pull together a panel of female entrepreneurs and record a discussion.

-- Interviews an influential woman in your company, network, or industry and publish a write-up on your blog.
+- Interview an influential woman in your company, network, or industry and publish a write-up on your blog.

 National Customer Service Week